IBM/charts/GUIDELINES.md

 All contributed charts must contain a useful README.md file with useful information a user would need to deploy the chart.
 In the IBM Cloud Private GUI, the README.md file is the "front page" that a user will see after clicking on the chart in the catalog.
 A complete description and explanations of all input parameters are strongly suggested.

+### Image security
-It is also highly recommended to note that a user must add your registry to IBM Cloud Private's list of trusted registries before they can deploy your chart.
-Include instructions (or a link) on how to add your image registry to IBM Cloud Private's list of trusted image registries in your readme, since [container image security](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/manage_images/image_security.html) is enabled by default beginning with IBM Cloud Private 3.1.
+The README must also indicate which images need to be added to IBM Cloud Private's list of trusted image registries, since [container image security](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_images/image_security.html) is enabled by default beginning with IBM Cloud Private 3.1.

+### Pod security
+The README must also include a statement on the pod security policy required to deploy the chart.
+As of ICP 3.1.1 [pod security is enabled by default.](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/security.html) Charts can reference one of the [pre-defined pod security policies from ICP](https://github.com/IBM/cloud-pak/blob/master/spec/security/psp/README.md), or describe a [custom pod security policy](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/user_management/iso_pod.html) if needed.
+The intent is for users to understand the required security requirements for the chart.

 ## Support statement